Netflix/metaflow-docs/docs/scaling/parallel-compute/use-gpus.md

 # Using GPUs

-Metaflow allows access to GPUs on your local workstation, [AWS Batch](/scaling/remote-tasks/aws-batch), or [Kubernetes](/scaling/remote-tasks/kubernetes) cluster with the change of a single command in your step function code.
-By changing parameters in your Metaflow workflow scripts you can request Metaflow tasks be run on:
+Metaflow allows access to GPUs on your local workstation, [AWS Batch](/scaling/remote-tasks/aws-batch), or [Kubernetes](/scaling/remote-tasks/kubernetes) cluster with the change of a few characters in your Python code or Metaflow run command.
+By changing parameters in either of these ways, Metaflow tasks can run on:
 - Single GPUs
 - Single instances with many GPUs
 - Many instances with single GPUs (see: [Running Multi-node Tasks](./multi-node.md))